ucsb-cs48-w19/6pm-park-finder/README.md

 ### One-sentence description of the project

 YELP for Parks!
-Helps avid tree-huggers find the right park!
+Helps avid tree-huggers find the perfect park!

 ### Additional information about the project